 Over the past 15 years, the number of flavanones discovered is significantly increased.

-Flavanols are also referred to flavan-3-ols as the hydroxyl group is almost always bound to position 3 of C ring; they are called catechins as well.
+Catechins are also referred to flavan-3-ols as the hydroxyl group is almost always bound to position 3 of C ring; they are called flavanols as well.

-flavanols to have two chiral centers in the molecule, on positions 2 and 3, then four possible diastereoisomers.
+Catechins have two chirality centers in the molecule, on positions 2 and 3, then four possible diastereoisomers.
 Epicatechin is the isomer with the cis configuration and catechin is the one with the trans configuration.
 Each of these configurations has two stereoisomers, namely, (+)-epicatechin and (-)-epicatechin, (+)-catechin and (-)-catechin.

 (+)-Catechin and (-)-epicatechin are the two isomers most often present in edible plants.